averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.transaction.implementation` - 	Queue implementation for processing SQL statements within transactions.
 Allowed values: ``ChronicleQueue`` and ``ArrayList``.
 Default - ``ChronicleQueue``.
 LOB processing is only possible if `a2.transaction.implementation` is set to ``ChronicleQueue``.

+`a2.print.invalid.hex.value.warning` - When set to true oracdc prints information about invalid hex values (like single byte value for DATE/TIMESTAMP/TIMESTAMPTZ) in log.
+Default - false.

 #### solutions.a2.cdc.oracle.OraCdcLogMinerConnector physical standby connection parameters